IceBerge421/markdown-cv/index.md

 **Berge, PS** (chair), Rose Aceae, R., Zegura, C., Murray, J (2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.

 `2021`
 **Berge, PS**.
 (2021).
 "Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games."
 Presdented at the International Conference on Interactive Digital Storytelling.
-December 7–10, 2021, Hybrid Event: Tallinn, Estonia.
+December 7–10, 2021, Tallinn, Estonia.

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Presentation Video: [youtu.be/gH6P3JiT6dE](https://youtu.be/gH6P3JiT6dE)

 `2021`
 **Berge, PS**.
 (2021).
 “Playing Against the Clock: Doomsday and Queer Inevitabilities in Roleplaying Games.”
 Presented at the Queer Temporalities in Literature, Cinema, and Video Games International Conference.
-December 2–4, 2021, Virtual Event: Murcia, Spain.
+December 2–4, 2021, Murcia, Spain, [Virtual Event].

 `2021`
 **Berge, PS**.
 (2021). "'GO BACK IN YOUR FETUS CAVE': HOW PREDATORY INFLUENCERS MANIPULATE AUDIENCES THROUGH PLATFORM RETREATS".
 Paper presented at AoIR 2021: The 22nd Annual Conference of the Association of Internet Researchers.
-October 13–16, 2021, Virtual Event: AoIR.
+October 13–16, 2021 [Virtual Event].
 Retrieved from [http://spir.aoir.org](https://spir.aoir.org/ojs/index.php/spir/article/view/12183).

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Presentation Video: [youtu.be/sVvyz2lnP5M](https://youtu.be/sVvyz2lnP5M)

 `2021`
 Heslep, D.G. and **Berge, PS**.
 (2021).
 "MAPPING DISCORD'S DARKSIDE: DISTRIBUTED HATE NETWORKS ON DISBOARD".
 Paper presented at AoIR 2021: The 22nd Annual Conference of the Association of Internet Researchers.
-October 13–16, 2021, Virtual Event: AoIR.
+October 13–16, 2021 [Virtual Event].
 Retrieved from [http://spir.aoir.org](https://spir.aoir.org/ojs/index.php/spir/article/view/12183).

 `2021`
 **Berge, PS**.
 (2021).
 “SHOW YOUR DEDICATION:” VR Games and Outmersion.
-In 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), Lisbon, Portugal [Virtual conference for COVID-19], March 27 – April 3, 2021, p.
+In 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), March 27 – April 3, 2021, Lisbon, Portugal [Virtual Event], p.
 737-738.
 Extended abstract. [doi: 10.1109/VRW52623.2021.00251](https://doi.org/10.1109/VRW52623.2021.00251). **Winner of the IEEE VR Doctoral Consortium Best Presentation Award.**

 `2021`
 Awadhi, A., **Berge, PS**, Dwyer, S., Lovett, S., McQuaid, S., & Woolbright, L. (2021).
 Role-Playing Peer Review: Games and Gatekeepers.
 Engaged Learning Experience accepted for presentation at the meeting of the College Conference on Composition and Communications.
-April 7–10, 2021, Virtual Event: Spokane, WA.
+April 7–10, 2021, Spokane, WA [Virtual Event].
 (Re-accepted from 2020.
 Cancelled due to COVID-19).

 `2020`
 **Berge, PS**, & Britt, R. K. (2020).
 Dance with me, Claude: Shippers, queerbaiting, and meaning making in the Fire Emblem: Three Houses Twitter Fandom.
-Presented at the National Communication Association.
-November 19–22, 2020, Indianapolis, IN [Converted for COVID-19], Game Studies Division. **Winner of the Top Paper Award from the Game Studies Division.**
+Presented at the National Communication Association, Game Studies Division.
+November 19–22, 2020, Indianapolis, IN [Virtual Event]. **Winner of the Top Paper Award from the Game Studies Division.**

 `2020`
 Britt, R. K., & **Berge, PS** (2020). r/persona5 as a community of practice: A computational content analysis of expressed communication based on a Japanese role-playing game.
-Presented at the National Communication Association.
-November 19–22, 2020, Indianapolis, IN [Converted for COVID-19], Japan-US Communication Association.
+Presented at the National Communication Association, Japan-US Communication Association.
+November 19–22, 2020, Indianapolis, IN [Virtual Event, Converted for COVID-19].

 `2019`
 **Berge, PS**, Eubanks, J., Nisbitt, L., & Stevens, A. (2019).
 “Exploring the Rhetoric of Immersion and Identity in Virtual Reality.”
 Presented in Performance Expression and Identity within Multimodal Technologies at the meeting of the College Conference on Composition and Communications.
 March 13–16, 2019, Pittsburgh, PA.